The Drover's Wife (film): Plot

-As the story ends, we see the article Louisa was writing when she spoke with Molly before her death.
-The article is titled "The Drover's Wife - Molly Johnson's Story."
-The article is in a frame on a piece of furniture in Johnson's house.
-Outside the house, on the front porch, the adult Danny retells to his family the story that Yadaka had taught him years earlier.
+As the story ends, we see the article Louisa had earlier mentioned she was writing (for The Dawn) (Note: The Dawn (1888–1905) was published by Louisa Lawson, mother of Henry Lawson, who wrote the short story which inspired Purcell's dramatic play and film.
+There is no suggestion that "Louise" is based on a real author.) entitled "The Drover's Wife - Molly Johnson's Story", in a frame on a piece of furniture in the Johnsons's.
+Outside, on the front porch, the adult Danny retells to his family a story that Yadaka had told him years earlier.

 Origin

 The plot is a reworking of Henry Lawson's 1892 short story The Drover's Wife, but deviates significantly from the original story as developed in Purcell's earlier award-winning play and novel of the same name.
 It tells the story of a woman living with her children in an isolated location in the High Country in the colony of New South Wales near the border of the colony of Victoria.

 Purcell reimagines Lawson's story through an Indigenous feminist lens, inspired by her own lived experience and the stories of her ancestors.
 The character of Yadaka was inspired by Purcell's great-grandfather, Tippo Charlie Chambers.